Mossley CE Primary School

 Mossley CE Primary School is a co-educational Church of England Primary School with academy status located in the town of Congleton in Cheshire, England.

 History

+Original School

+Mossley Old School is the former site and former buildings of Mossley CE Primary School.

 The first site of Mossley CE Primary School was built in 1845, and cost £910 to construct.

 The school opened it was called Mossley National School.